kod2ulz/gostart/README.md

 We have an exciting vision for the future of GoStart:

-- [ ] **Pluggable Web Frameworks:** Allow developers to choose their favorite framework (Echo, Fiber, etc.) instead of being locked into Gin.
+- [x] **Framework-Agnostic Design:** Unified interfaces allowing developers to choose their favorite framework (Gin, Echo, net/http, etc.).
 - [ ] **Advanced Configuration:** Support for YAML, JSON, and HashiCorp Vault, with a built-in caching layer.
 - [ ] **Advanced Logging:** Add configurable output drivers for sending logs to files, Logstash, Loki, or Sentry.
 - [ ] **Automatic OpenAPI Generation:** Automatically generate API documentation from your route definitions.
 - [ ] **Enhanced Metrics:** Integrate with Prometheus for more detailed application monitoring.
+- [ ] **Additional Framework Implementations:** Add built-in support for Echo, Fiber, and other popular frameworks.

 ## Documentation